Rome Travel Guide

 Best Things to Do in Rome for First-Time Visitors

-The core shortlist if you want the iconic Rome experience without wasting time.
+The shortlist that gives you the classic Rome experience without unnecessary friction.

 Colosseum + Roman Forum + Palatine Hill

-Rome’s biggest must-book historical anchor.
-Give it a dedicated half-day and pair it with nearby Ancient Rome viewpoints rather than forcing another heavy museum afterward.
+This is Rome’s biggest must-book historical anchor.
+Give it a dedicated half-day and pair it with nearby Ancient Rome viewpoints or Monti rather than forcing another heavy museum right after it.

 Vatican Museums + Sistine Chapel + St. Peter’s Basilica